dantecatalfamo/agenda-html/README.md

 I made this to run from my crontab every ~15 minutes in order to have my home page in firefox and chrome as an up-to-date version of my org-agenda.

+The reason I have to run Emacs inside of `tmux` is that Emacs refuses to load themes without having a window, so it's required if you want colors in your export.

 ## Configuration

 Modify `org-agenda-files` in `config.el` to contain the paths to the org files you want to include in your agenda.